mobizt/Firebase-ESP32/README.md

 ### Store Data

-To store data at specific node in Firebase RTDB, use these set functions.
+To store data at a specific node in Firebase RTDB, use these set functions.

 The function included `set`, `setInt`, `setFlot`, `setDouble`, `setBool`, `setString`, `setJSON`, `setArray`, `setBlob` and `setFile`.

-The above functions return boolean value indicates the success of operation which will be `true` if all of the following conditions matched.
+The above functions return boolean value indicates the success of the operation which will be `true` if all of the following conditions matched.

 * Server returns HTTP status 200